Rookie Card Year: n/a

 Investment Rating: 8.0

 You know what they say about "ladies diggin' the long ball."
 It's true for a lot of collectors too.
 And that's a big reason why Miguel Sano is getting more and more attention in the hobby.
 He's absolutely crushing the ball, even if it is in the minors.
-But that's not stopping Miguel Sano cards from rising fast.

 The Twins signed Sano.
 The Dominican-born infielder came with a large price tag, but it looks to be paying off.
 Sano has quickly emerged as not only one of Minnesota's top prospects, but one of the best in baseball.
 After a solid but unspectacular 2010 in rookie ball, Sano really started to flex his power in 2011.
 He belted 20 home runs in 66 games.
 That number rose to 28 in 2012, but in twice as many games.
 Sano's batting average also suffered, dropping below .260.
+He rebounded in 2013, belting 35 home runs and getting his average back up to a more respectable .280.

 For those who want to know a little more about Sano and get a closer look at the Dominican baseball system, he was a part of the documentary Ballplayer: Pelotero, which got a small theatrical release in 2012.